 Visualizing Your First Dataset With Tableau

-The “last mile” in many data analytics jobs is a BI or visualization tool.
-Pictures are powerful and can help to illustrate patterns or summarizations of data.
-In this tutorial we’ll use Tableau to visualize a virtual dataset created in Dremio.
+The “last mile” in many data analytics jobs is the application of a BI or visualization tool.
+Pictures are powerful and can help to illustrate patterns or summarize data.
+This tutorial uses Tableau to visualize a dataset created in Dremio.
 You can do similar visualizations with Power BI, Qlik Sense, and other tools.
 Even if you’ve never used Tableau, the steps are straightforward and you should be able to follow along.

 Installing the ODBC Driver

-First, log into Dremio and navigate to your “SFIncidents” space, then open your “incidents” virtual dataset.
-You should now see a preview:
+First, log in to Dremio and navigate to your “SFIncidents” space, then open your “Incidents” virtual dataset (VDS).
+You should see the following preview:

 Using Dremio and Tableau Together

-Click the .tds file, which will launch Tableau connected to your virtual dataset.
+Click the .tds file, which launches the Tableau instance connected to your virtual dataset.
 If you’re on Windows, you should be prompted to log in to Dremio:

-If you’re on Mac you’ll be prompted to log in after you start to access the data.
-Enter your credentials for Dremio and you’ll now see your virtual dataset in Tableau, just as if it were a table in a relational database:
+If you’re on Mac, you’ll be prompted to log in after you start to access the data.
+Enter your credentials for Dremio and you’ll see your virtual dataset in Tableau:

-Once these are dimensions, you can drag Lon onto your Columns shelf and Lat onto your Rows shelf.
-You’ll now see your data on a map of San Francisco (if you dragged Lat to Columns and Lon to Rows, you’ll see your data in a chart instead of a map):
+Once these become dimensions, you can drag Lon onto your Columns shelf and Lat onto your Rows shelf.
+You’ll now see your data on a map of San Francisco (alternatively, if you dragged Lat to Columns and Lon to Rows, you’ll see your data in a chart instead of a map):

-It can be a little hard to see, but those are thousands of blue dots mapped onto the San Francisco peninsula with the surrounding water of the San Francisco Bay.
+It can be a little hard to see, but there are over 150,000 blue dots mapped onto the San Francisco peninsula with the surrounding water of the San Francisco Bay.
 Feel free to zoom in to take a closer look.

 Refining Your Dataset

-There are lots of types of crime in this dataset, so let’s focus on a few that are more interesting.
+There are lots of different values in the “Category” field in this dataset, so let’s focus on a few that are more interesting.

-One of the goals of Dremio is that you don’t have to be a SQL jockey to take advantage of its power.
+One of the principles behind Dremio is that users don’t have to be SQL experts to take advantage of its power.
 As we’ve worked through renaming columns, converting data types, and selecting a subset of the data, we’ve been refining our virtual dataset.
 Dremio represents these transformations using SQL.
-If you click the “SQL Editor” button in the top left, a window opens above your data to show you the query that defines this virtual dataset:
+If you click the “SQL Editor” button at the top left, a window opens above your data to show you the query that defines this virtual dataset:

 The full SQL is:

-In this case we built the query that defines this virtual dataset without knowing SQL, but if we happen to know SQL we can work with the query directly.
+In this case, you built the query that defines this virtual dataset without knowing SQL, but if you happen to know SQL you can work with the query directly.

-This is an important point - you can create these kinds of filters in different client tools, but sometimes it makes a lot of sense to create and maintain these in Dremio so that all tools benefit.
-The same idea can be applied to securing access to data - you can limit the columns that are displayed, mask sensitive data, or only show aggregated representations of data using virtual datasets.
+It is important to note that you can create filters in different client tools, but sometimes it makes a lot of sense to create and maintain these in Dremio so that all tools get the same results.
+The same idea can be applied to securing access to data — you can limit the columns that are displayed, mask sensitive data, or only show aggregated representations of data using virtual datasets.

 Making Your Data Look Great